nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 In | Admin | Security Server | <ui port> (**reference data 1.2**) | tcp | Source in the internal network |

 ## 2.6 Installation
-To install X-Road Security Server Sidecar we can run the script `setup_security_server_sidecar.sh` which will build and run the image.
-Alternatively one of the images published on Dockerhub can be used.
+To install X-Road Security Server Sidecar, run the script `setup_security_server_sidecar.sh` The script will build and run the image.
+Alternatively, you can use one of the images published on Dockerhub.
 Both methods result in the same running container.

 ### 2.6.1 Installation using setup script